vert-x3/vertx-web-site/src/site/blog/posts/2020-03-09-easy-sso-for-vertx-with-keycloak.md

 The logout form is generated via the `createLogoutForm` method.

-Note, that we need to obtain the generated `CSRFToken` to generate it into a hidden form input field that's passed to the logout form.
+Note, that we need to obtain the generated `CSRFToken` to generate it into a hidden form input field that's passed to the logout form:

 ```java
 private void handleLogout(RoutingContext ctx) {